nate-0hz/nate-0hz/README.md

 A full stack developer, embarking on a new career direction, and drawing on a life of experiences.

 :office: Early Stage Full Stack Developer.
-Background of: Project Lead, ServiceNow Product Owner, IT Service Management, Workforce Management, Key Accounts, Customer Experience
+Background of: Project Lead, IT Service Management, Workforce Management, Key Accounts Sales Management

 :house: Melbourne, Australia